rjbergerud/vic-machine-learning/meet1/presentation/slides.md

 - Which data points are outliers?
   - i.e. are an unusual combination of values,
   - e.g. flying squirrel.

+---
+title: classifiers

+## What's a Classifier?

+---
+title: examples of classifiers
+build_lists: true

+Let's hear some examples!
+### Examples of classifiers:
+- Trees
+- Logistic Regression
+- Naive Bayes
+- Support Vector Machine (SVM)
+- Boosting algorithms
+- Neural Networks

+---
+title:

+Let's try out some classifiers with our zoo-animals.

+---
+title: Problems...
+build_lists: true

+Question: What are some issues that could come up with our new classifier?
+- Don't know how it generalizes
+- Not enough training data to generalize

+---
+title: Testing

+We'll do it anyways...

 <!--  Have extra "stretch" slides in case this goes quickly -->
 ---